HCRXchenghong/infinitech/README.en.md

 - multi-client apps share schema and runtime helpers wherever possible
 - releases require executable checks, drills, and signoff gates

-This README is written for developers, operators, and future maintainers.
-Its goal is not to retell every historical decision, but to answer these questions quickly:

-1. What is this project?
-2. How is the repository structured?
-3. What are the current architecture boundaries?
-4. How do I pull it from GitHub and deploy it directly?
-5. What still has to be done in a real environment before go-live?

 ## Quick Start